-We want to develop the best app we possibly can and we have to make tough choices about where we deploy our limited development effort.
+We want to develop the best app we possibly can and we have to make tough choices about where we deploy our very limited development resources.
 So far we've chosen to prioritise adding new features and new workout programs over support for older monitors.
-If this is an important requirement to you, please let us know in the comments or via email@example.com.
+If this is an important requirement to you, please let us know in the comments or via firstname.lastname@example.org.
 Customer demand for features is a strong influence on our priorities.

 Some of our other thoughts on cables vs Bluetooth:

-- We're continually reviewing cable options as industry moves towards USB-C. However early indications are that Apple will continue to place restrictions on what can be supported via USB-C, meaning you can't just plug in a standard cable between phone and PM5 and have it work.
+- We're continually reviewing cable options as the industry moves towards USB-C. However early indications are that Apple will continue to place restrictions on what can be supported via USB-C, meaning you can't just plug in a standard cable between phone and PM5 and have it work.

 - There are 3rd party cables that connect PMs to Apple Lightning for example but we have no control over the quality of these cables, and require their permission to work with them which they can take away at any time.